escodb/design/src/purpose.md

 [3]: https://remotestorage.io/

-The backing store will potentially be accessed over the network with high latency, and so VaultDB's primary concern is that operations make as efficient use of the network as possible while making a best effort at consistency.
+The backing store will potentially be accessed over the network with high latency, and so EscoDB's primary concern is that operations make as efficient use of the network as possible while making a best effort at consistency.
 What we mean by _consistency_ will be explored through the rest of this design.

-VaultDB is not a long-lived server process but is instead implemented as a JavaScript library.
-There is no central server that mediates requests, and a single backing store can be accessed arbitrarily by any number of VaultDB instances at a time.
-We expect that instances of the VaultDB client will be short-lived, being used by command-line programs and short-lived web pages.
+EscoDB is not a long-lived server process but is instead implemented as a JavaScript library.
+There is no central server that mediates requests, and a single backing store can be accessed arbitrarily by any number of EscoDB instances at a time.
+We expect that instances of the EscoDB client will be short-lived, being used by command-line programs and short-lived web pages.
 So, any in-memory state used by the database, such as cached data, will survive for a short period of time before being dropped.
 The only persistent state is that